Advanced search

 • medicines to treat diabetes

-If the dose of any of your current medicines changes you should tell your doctor.
+If the dose of any of your current medicines is changed you should tell your doctor.

 Pregnancy and breast-feeding